 Recording Connection graduate Nigel Dean Hired at Phaser Recording

 Since graduating Recording Connection in 2016, Nigel Dean has worked with a number of bands and artists including The Shins, Cold War Kids, and Missio.
-We recently touched base with the rising engineer/producer and composer to learn more about what led up to him getting hired at Phaser Control Recording, the studio where he trained, and to find out how he was able to turn his dream job into a surefire reality.
+We recently touched base with the rising engineer/producer and composer to learn more about what led up to him getting hired at Phaser Control Recording, the studio where he trained in the Advanced Ableton Electronic Music Production Program, and to find out how he made his dream job a surefire reality.

 Do you come from a musical family?